How Function Execution Works

 onRegion() call requires more detailed metadata than a locator provides in its host:port identifier.
 This diagram shows the path followed when the client lacks detailed metadata regarding target locations, as on the first call or when previously obtained metadata is no longer up to date.

-The first time a client invokes a function to be executed on a particular region of a distributed system, the client’s knowledge of target locations is limited to the host and port information provided by the locator.
+The first time a client invokes a function to be executed on a particular region of a cluster, the client’s knowledge of target locations is limited to the host and port information provided by the locator.
 Given only this limited information, the client sends its execution request to whichever server is next in line to be called according to the pool allocation algorithm.
-Because it is a participant in the distributed system, that server has access to detailed metadata and can dispatch the function call to the appropriate target locations.
+Because it is a participant in the cluster, that server has access to detailed metadata and can dispatch the function call to the appropriate target locations.
 When the server returns results to the client, it sets a flag indicating whether a request to a different server would have provided a more direct path to the intended target.
 To improve efficiency, the client requests a copy of the metadata.
 With additional details regarding the bucket layout for the region, the client can act as its own dispatcher on subsequent calls and identify multiple targets for itself, eliminating at least one hop.

 After it has obtained current metadata, the client can act as its own dispatcher on subsequent calls, identifying multiple targets for itself and eliminating one hop, as shown in Data-dependent function after obtaining current metadata.